anthonyscaletti/Janus/README.md

 # Janus
-A Machine Learning API used to conduct future predictions and forecasting on supplied data
+A Machine Learning API used to conduct future predictions and forecasting on supplied data.

+Janus utilizes a Long Short-Term Memory Recurring Neural Network model to make these predictions.